 It is necessary to limit the number of actions between 3 and 5 per person, otherwise the board becomes illegible.
 You have to discipline yourself to indicate actions that have a range of 1-2 weeks.
 So you need to help your team cut their tasks into deliverables.

 Then it is necessary to document what is the range of the project or the realization of the plan.
-Entering a timesheet, or having a follow-up meeting with an employee should not be included in this table.
+Entering your timesheet, or doing a follow-up meeting should not be included in this table.
 These are recurring, almost operational actions.
 What projects or activities do you pilot to deliver what you have planned in “plan”?

 I organize a weekly meeting with my team to discuss the actions they take around the 5 themes that I follow.
 I use a combination of white board and Excel documents that my team completes before the meeting.